-- Economic Development
+- Regional Economic Development

-- Science and Technology Policy
+- Science, Technology, and Innovation Policy

-- Urban Studies
+- Urban Economics

 Working Regions focuses on policy aimed at building sustainable and resilient regional economies in the wake of the global recession.
 Using examples of four ‘working regions’ — regions where research and design functions and manufacturing still coexist in the same cities — the book argues for a new approach to regional economic development.
 It does this by highlighting policies that foster innovation and manufacturing in small firms, focus research centers on pushing innovation down the supply chain, and support dynamic, design-driven firm networks.